blimjoe/overlay-rpi/README.md

 ## Setup bind mount directories for chroot
 Programs running inside the chroot will not be able to access files outside of the chroot.
 One way to circumvent this is to bind mount those files into a directory inside the chroot.

 When entering the Chromium OS chroot environment, a file named ```.local_mounts``` will be checked and directories listed in it will be bind mounted inside the chroot.
-All we need to do is to create this file in the right place and put necessary contents in.
+All we need to do is to create this file in the right place and put necessary contents in, by using below command.

 ```
 $ echo "/project" > /project/chromiumos-R56/src/scripts/.local_mounts